-239 Often, drugs used to facilitate sexual assault are mixed with alcohol and other beverages to further incapacitate patients, usually without their knowledge.
+Often, drugs used to facilitate sexual assault are mixed with alcohol and other beverages to further incapacitate patients, usually without their knowledge.
 Once patients recover from the effects of drugs and/or alcohol, anterograde amnesia may make it difficult to recall events.
 Consequently, patients may not be aware of the assault or even of how they were drugged.
 (Drawn from Connecticut's Interim Sexual Assault Toxicology Screen Protocol, 2002.)

-240 List adapted partially from Connecticut's Interim Sexual Assault Toxicology Screen Protocol, 2002.
+List adapted partially from Connecticut's Interim Sexual Assault Toxicology Screen Protocol, 2002.

-241 If the patient authorizes the release of toxicology testing results to law enforcement and/or prosecution, this information will most likely be discoverable by the defense.
-If toxicology testing is done for purely clinical purposes and results are documented only in the patient's medical records, the results are typically more difficult, but not impossible, to discover.
+If the patient authorizes the release of toxicology testing results to law enforcement and/or prosecution, this information will most likely be discoverable by the defense.
+If toxicology testing is done for purely clinical purposes and results are documented only in the patient's medical records, the results are typically more difficult, but not impossible, for the defense to discover.

-242 In some jurisdictions, examiners may be able to request testing for specific drugs used to facilitate sexual assault.
+49 In some jurisdictions, examiners may be able to request testing for specific drugs used to facilitate sexual assault.
 In others, tests for specific drugs are not done, rather, toxicology samples are screened for all ingested drugs and alcohol.
-243 For example, patients with health conditions that may be affected by drug or alcohol intake may need information on possible impact question (however, these results could also help substantiate that voluntary drug and/or alcohol use sufficiently impaired patients' consent and prevented legal consent);244

-243 For example, patients with health conditions that may be affected by drug or alcohol intake may need information on possible impact of involuntary drug/alcohol ingestion and what to do to identify, treat, or avoid potential problems.
+For example, patients with health conditions that may be affected by drug or alcohol intake may need information on possible impact of involuntary drug/alcohol ingestion and what to do to identify, treat, or avoid potential problems.

-- Whether there is a local prosecution practice of charging sexual assault victims for illegal voluntary drug and/or alcohol use revealed through toxicology screening; - Failure or refusal to undergo testing when indicated by circumstances as described above may negatively impact the investigation and/or prosecution;245 - When and how they can obtain information on the results from toxicology testing; - Who will pay for toxicology testing; and - Whether patients have the opportunity to revoke their consent to toxicology testing.246
+- Test results showing voluntary use of drugs and/or alcohol may be discoverable by the defense and used to attempt to discredit patients or to question their ability to accurately perceive the events in question (however, these results could also help substantiate that voluntary drug and/or alcohol use sufficiently impaired patients' consent and prevented legal consent).251 - Whether there is a local prosecution practice of charging sexual assault victims with a crime for illegal voluntary drug and/or alcohol use revealed through toxicology screening. - Declining testing when indicated by circumstances as described above may negatively impact the investigation and/or prosecution.252 - When and how they can obtain information on the results from toxicology testing. - Who will pay for toxicology testing. - If toxicology testing can proceed without a report to law enforcement.

 Care should be taken when providing the above information to patients.
 In particular, they may need to hear repeatedly from examiners that voluntary use of drugs and/or alcohol, if any, does not reduce the seriousness of the assault.
 Under no circumstances should the medical forensic exam and treatment be conditioned upon patient consent to toxicology testing.
+Victims should be given access to the results of any toxicology screening performed and should be given information on how to obtain a copy of the results.

 Toxicology samples should be collected as soon as possible after a suspected drug-facilitated case is identified and informed consent is obtained, even if patients are undecided about reporting to law enforcement.
-The length of time that drugs used for drug-facilitated assault remain in urine or blood depends on a number of variables (e.g., the type and amount of drug ingested, patients' body size and rate of metabolism, whether patients had a full stomach, and whether they previously urinated).247 Urine allows for a longer window of detection of drugs commonly used in these cases than does blood.248 The sooner a urine specimen is obtained after the assault, the greater the chances of detecting drugs that are quickly eliminated from the body.249
+The length of time that drugs used for drug-facilitated assault remain in urine or blood depends on a number of variables (e.g., the type and amount of drug ingested, patients' body size and rate of metabolism, whether patients had a full stomach, and whether they previously urinated).
+253 Urine allows for a longer window of detection of drugs commonly used in these cases than does blood.
+254 The sooner a urine specimen is obtained after the assault, the greater the chances of detecting substances that are quickly eliminated from the body.
+255